Legislation

 § 409.
 Reports. (a) Whenever the superintendent is satisfied that a

-violation subject to section four hundred eight of this article or fraud
+violation subject to section four hundred eight or four hundred eight-a

-appropriate, to the person who submitted the report of fraudulent
+general, and where appropriate, to the person who submitted the report

-activity, as provided by the provisions of this article.
-Within one
+of fraudulent activity, as provided by the provisions of this article.

-hundred twenty days of receipt of the superintendent's report, the
+Within one hundred twenty days of receipt of the superintendent's

-attorney general or the district attorney concerned shall inform the
+report, the attorney general or the district attorney concerned shall

 (b) No later than March fifteenth of each year, beginning in two